When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Adam Overview

-• Meaning: The name means “of the Earth” or “made from the mud of the Earth.”
+• Meaning: The name means “of the Earth,” “red Earth,” or “made from the mud of the Earth.”

 • Origin: The name Adam is of ancient Hebrew origin.

-• Pronunciation: Adam is a two-syllable name most commonly pronounced “AE-duh-m.”
+• Pronunciation: Adam is a two-syllable name most commonly pronounced “AD-um.”

 Adam Name Meaning

 The name Adam is a classic that’s been around for centuries.
-But what are its origins and meaning?
-Find out the answers to these and more.
+But what are its true linguistic roots?
+Find out the answers to these and more in our deep dive.

 What Does Adam Mean?

-The name Adam first appeared in the Hebrew Bible.
-Reflecting that, Adam has Hebrew roots.
-In the Book of Genesis, Adam was created from the dust of the Earth by God.
-He is put in the Garden of Eden and eventually paired with Eve.
-His descendants include Noah, Enoch, and Methuselah (2)
+The name Adam first appeared in the Hebrew Bible and is fundamental to Abrahamic traditions.
+In the Book of Genesis, Adam is the first human created by God.
+He is formed from the dust of the earth and given life by the breath of God.
+He is placed in the Garden of Eden and eventually paired with Eve.
+His descendants include figures such as Seth, Enoch, and Noah.

 How Popular Is the Name Adam?